GrammaTech/gtirb-rewriting/doc/Getting-Started.md

 ## Replacements

-Instructions can be replaced using the `replace_at` function, which takes the location to modify (function / code block / offset), the number of bytes to replace, and the patch to replace them with.
-Both the location and the number of bytes to replace must fall on instruction boundaries.
+Instructions can be replaced using the `replace_at` function, which takes the block to modify, the offset in that block, the number of bytes to replace, and the patch to replace them with.
+Both the offset and the number of bytes to replace must fall on instruction boundaries.

 ## Deletions

-Instructions can be deleted using the `delete_at` function, which takes the location to delete (function / code block / offset) and the number of bytes to delete.
+Instructions can be deleted using the `delete_at` function, which takes the block to modify, the offset in that block, and the number of bytes to delete.
 Both the location and number of bytes to delete must fall on instruction boundaries.

 Deleting whole functions can be done using the `delete_function` function.
 Any references to the deleted blocks, e.g. symbols or control flow, will